Plusnet Broadband Review: Overview

 That being said Plusnet promise to remind their customers when the contract is due to expire so you can then look at your options and hopefully get a cheaper price.

-This package does also require an activation fee and unfortunately Plusnet do not offer their fibre packages on 30-day contracts.
+This package does also require an activation fee and unfortunately, Plusnet does not offer their fibre packages on 30-day contracts.

 The Fibre package is suited to the customers who are connecting multiple devices to the Wi-Fi, with better speeds and the ability to watch HD videos without much buffering.